odoo/odoo/doc/reference/mixins.rst

                 of the expense, try to find a partner with this email address and do a regex match to find the amount of the expense.""" name = msg_dict.get('subject', 'New Expense')
-                # Match the last occurence of a float in the string
+                # Match the last occurrence of a float in the string
                 # Example: '50.3 bar 34.5' becomes '34.5'.
 This is potentially the price
                 # to encode on the expense.
 If not, take 1.0 instead
                 amount_pattern = '(\d+(\.\d*)?|\.\d+)'